 Can You Freeze Vegetable Broth?

 Both store-bought and homemade vegetable broth can be frozen.
-Here are the steps to follow to correctly freeze vegetable broth.
+Here are the steps to follow to freeze vegetable broth correctly.

 Portion the broth using an ice cube tray.
-That way you can use just as much as you need without having to defrost all of the broth.
+That way, you can use just as much as you need without defrosting all of the broth.

 Place the ice cube tray into the freezer.
 Once frozen into cubes, transfer the cubes into a freezer bag or freezer-safe container.